OpenTechFund/secure-email/README.md

 * **Delegated reputation**: The current email infrastructure is essentially a system of delegated reputation.
 In order to be able to send mail to most providers and not have a large percentage of it marked as Spam, a service provider must gradually build up a good reputation.
 Users are able to send mail because their provider has cultivated this reputation and maintained it by closing abusive accounts.
 It is certainly possible to run an email provider with a single user, but it is much harder to build up a good reputation.
 Also, many email providers block all relay attempts from IP addresses that have been flagged as "home" addresses, on the (probable) assumption that the message is coming from a virus and not a legitimate email server.
 * **Servers are on a hostile network**: Because a server needs to have open ports that are publicly accessible from the internet at all times, running one is much trickier than a simple desktop computer.
 It is much more critical to make sure security upgrades are applied in a timely manner, and that you are able to respond to external attacks, such as "Spam Bombs".
 Any publicly addressable IP that is put on the open internet will be continually probed for vulnerabilities.
 Self-hosting will probably work great for a protocol like Pond, where there are strict restrictions on who may deliver incoming messages.
 Email, however, is a protocol that is wide open and prone to abuse.
 * **Sysadmins are not robots**: No one has yet figured out how to make self-healing servers that don't require a skilled sysadmin to keep them healthy.
 Once someone does, a lot of sysadmins will be out of work, but they are presently not very worried.
-There are many things that commonly go wrong with servers, such as upgrades failing, drives filling up, daemons crashing, memory leaks, and so on.
+There are many things that commonly go wrong with servers, such as upgrades failing, drives filling up, daemons crashing, memory leaks, hardware failures, and so on.
 * **Does not address the important problems**: Moving the physical location of a device does nothing to solve the hard problems associated with easy-to-use email security (such as data availability and key validation).
 Some of the approaches to these problems rely on service provider infrastructure that would be infeasible to self host.

-Ultimately, self-hosted email is an intriguing "legal hack", albeit one that has not been tested in the courts and faces many technical challenges.
+Self-hosted email is an intriguing "legal hack", albeit one that has not been tested in the courts and faces many technical challenges.

 <a name="self-hosted-dark-mail"></a>Dark Mail Alliance
 -----------------------------------------------------------